evkx/evkx.github.io/content/models/cadillac/_index.md

 ---
 title: Cadillac EV models
 linktitle: "Cadillac"
-description: "Cadillac is a luxury brand of General Motors (GM) that produces and sells premium vehicles in North America, China, and other markets.
-Cadillac is known for its history of innovation, design, and performance, as well as its iconic models such as the Escalade, CTS, and Eldorado. "
+description: "Cadillac, a pioneer in American luxury cars since 1902, blends heritage with innovation.
+As General Motors' premium brand, Cadillac is now driving a bold shift towards electrification.
+With a commitment to an all-electric lineup by 2030, the brand focuses on advanced tech, sustainability, and maintaining its signature luxury appeal."
 weight: 30
 ---
 <!-- markdownlint-disable MD033 -->